jeremyevans/rubyconflt2016-presentation/slides/slides.md

 <h1 class="white" style="font-size: 130px; position: absolute; top: 200px; left: 190px;">Secret</h1>

 !SLIDE
-.notes If the user would like to store their TOTP secret on their mobile phone, instead of having to type the secret in, they can use their phone's camera to scan in a QR code containing the secret.
+.notes If you want to store the TOTP secret on your mobile phone, you can scan in a QR code containing the secret using the phone's camera.

 <img src="../../file/rodauth_qrcode.svg" width="600" style="margin-top: 50px;"/>